mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `single` A single experiment is run.
   - `batch` A batch of experiments is run at once.
   - `run` A previously run experiment can be run again.
+  - `read` The output files produced by an earlier experiment can be read.

 #### Batch Mode